dawson270500/bText/README.md

 Word Warp | Turn it on/off in the view menu

 File tabs, allowing more than one file to be open at once in the same window.
-Switch the file you are on in the "Tabs" menu, the selected file will look like this in there "- -"
+Switch the file you are on in the "Tabs" menu, the selected file will look like this in there "- <name> -"

 ----
 bText is a plain text editor, written in java.
 It is open source.
 All decent ideas for changes on current actions would be helpful, but I would like to create upcoming features myself.